intel-analytics/ipex-llm/docs/readthedocs/source/doc/PPML/QuickStart/deploy_ppml_in_production.md

 Note that a `secured environment` is required for signing applications & build image.
 This environment has access to `enclave-key` and can build image based on BigDL PPML image.
 This environment doesn't need SGX.

+After building & signing, we can get `MRSIGNER` or `MRENCLAVE` in the command line or logs.

-### Deploy applications in the production environment:
+### Deploy applications in the production environment

+During application deployment, users/customers can enable attestation for integrity.
+To avoid changing applications or frameworks, you can set up an open-source attestation service.
+This attestation service will verify `MRSIGNER` or `MRENCLAVE` of your applications.
+We recommend using [Intel eHSM](https://github.com/intel/ehsm) for both key management and attestation service.

 1. Deploy the `customer image`.
 2. Run PPML applications in customer image.